apache/skywalking/docs/en/How-to-build.md

 This document helps people to compile and build the project in your maven and set your IDE.

 ## Build Project
-**Because we are using Git submodule, we recommend don't use `GitHub` tag or release page to download source codes for compiling.**.
+**Because we are using Git submodule, we recommend don't use `GitHub` tag or release page to download source codes for compiling.**

 ### Build from GitHub
 1. Prepare git, JDK8 and maven3